macfernandez/networking-in-compose/README.md

 ## About this repo

 Repo with an API for converting UNIX timestamps to date and time, and vice versa.

-The aim of is repo has to practice the networking between containers.
+The aim of this repo is to practice the networking between containers.

 ```